hpcc-systems/hpcc-streaming-kafka/README.md

 ----------

 The code base contains an example for Apache Kafka Producer (TelematicsSimulator.java) which simulates sample telematics data.
-On the ECL side there are 2 schedulers:
+On the ECL side there are 2 schedulers: <br />
-1. DataCollection_Scheduler.ecl : Which fetched the data from Apache Kafka brokers, creates logical files and adds the logical files to superfile.
+- DataCollection_Scheduler.ecl : Which fetched the data from Apache Kafka brokers, creates logical files and adds the logical files to superfile.
-2. BuildIndex_Scheduler.ecl: Which creates a base file from the data received, creates indexes, adds the indexes to superkeys, builds a package and deploy the package to ROXIE.
+- BuildIndex_Scheduler.ecl: Which creates a base file from the data received, creates indexes, adds the indexes to superkeys, builds a package and deploy the package to ROXIE.

 Before you can start the schedulers you need to publish the queries to ROXIE (telematics_service_accdec.ecl and telematics_service_km_by_speed.ecl).